Ex-Liverpool player witnessed France stabbing attack: ‘I saw children on the ground’

 “I continued.
 I saw children at the end of the lake, some children on the ground.
 Some injured children, it’s horrible.”

+Le Tallec played for Liverpool for seven years, although only made 32 appearances during that time as he had a number of loan spells at the likes of Sunderland, Le Havre and Sochaux before leaving permanently for Le Mans.

+He won international caps for France up to Under-21 level and although he didn’t find huge success in the Premier League, a decent spell in Ligue Un has helped him start a coaching career.

-President Emmanuel Macron called the attack an act of “absolute cowardice” and said the “nation is in shock”, pledging to give an address about the incident later on Thursday.
+Meanwhile, president Emmanuel Macron called the attack an act of “absolute cowardice” and said the “nation is in shock”, pledging to give an address about the incident later on Thursday.

+Mr Macron said that those badly hurt were “between life and death”.

+The alleged attacker is said to be a Syrian national, police sources told local media.
+It is believed he was not known to security agencies.